How Much Savings Is Too Much?

 Ever since I first graduated college, I’ve had a target to save 20-25 years worth of living expenses by age 40 so that I could have the optionality of retiring and doing whatever I want when the time comes.
 I realize that my current 15-18 years worth of savings is an overkill, because there are so many things one can do to make money e.g. teach, write, start a company, etc.

 Having an aggressive savings goal pushed me to work hard.
 I knew that the only way I could obtain my savings goal was to not settle for any old job either.
 The job had to be fulfilling, otherwise I would likely quit after a couple of years due to disatisfaction.
 Having a savings goal also helped calibrate what I find to be a good lifestyle with the right amount of expenses.
 A large cushion also gives me the freedom to explore the unknown without fear.

 If you can treat savings like a game and challenge yourself to save more, I’m sure you’ll have a much easier time.
 Set milestone targets in 3 month increments and celebrate each step of the way!

 Recommendation For Optimizing Savings:

 I suggest opening up a high yielding online savings account with EverBank.
-They currently offer as of 4/15/2013 a 1.01% interest rate on savings which is 100X greater than the national money market average of 0.1%.
+They currently offer a 1.11% interest rate on savings which is 10X greater than the national money market average of 0.1%.
 Withdrawing and depositing money is easy online as you wait to invest your cash.
 Don’t let the banks get away with paying you so little!